Close

 3. Renewable Energy Projects

 Croatia's commitment to 45% renewable energy by 2030 creates opportunities for UAE-based energy companies.
-Solar farm development and wind energy projects attract significant foreign investment.
+Solar farm development and wind energy projects attract significant foreign investment, aligning with UAE expertise in this sector.

 4. Maritime and Logistics

 Croatia's strategic ports (Rijeka, Split, Ploče) serve as EU gateways.
-UAE logistics companies are exploring partnerships for Middle East-Europe trade routes.
+UAE logistics companies are exploring partnerships for Middle East-Europe trade routes, benefiting from Croatia's position at the crossroads of European markets.

 Case Study: Dubai-Zagreb Tech Partnership

 In 2023, Emirates-based digital payment platform PayFlow established a development center in Zagreb.
 The company's CEO, Mohammed Al-Rashid, utilized business visas extensively during the 8-month setup phase.
-Key success factors:
+Key success factors included multiple-entry visa allowing flexible travel for negotiations and team setup, partnership with Croatian chamber of commerce providing credible invitation letters, and strategic timing with application during off-peak period (January) ensuring rapid processing.

 Result: PayFlow now employs 45 Croatian developers and saved approximately 40% on development costs compared to Dubai-based operations while maintaining quality standards.